-POLICY TITLE: Employee Information/Emergency Data POLICY NUMBER: 2110
+POLICY TITLE: Employee Information/Emergency Data

-- 2110.1 It shall be the policy of the District to maintain accurate and vital personal contact information for each employee and Director of the District in case of need to contact them.
-All such information shall be maintained as confidential to the extent allowed by law. - 2110.2 It is important that employees promptly notify the District of any changes to their personal information including: - Name - Home and Mailing Address - Home and Cell Phone Telephone Numbers - Number, Names, and Status of Spouse and Dependents - Change of Emergency Contact Information - Educational Accomplishments - Marital or Registered Domestic Partner Status - Change of Military Status - Payroll Deductions - Benefit Plan Beneficiary - 2110.3 Employees are responsible for notifying the Director of Finance and Administration in the event of a name, address or other vital information change within ten (10) days of the change, as required by this policy or any other District policy/procedure. - 2110.4 The District shall not be responsible in the event of failure of an employee to provide this information in a timely manner and a loss of benefits or services by the employee or dependents. - 2110.5 Each employee is also responsible for providing the District with records concerning any licenses or certificates required in the performance of his or her job, as well as any documents showing that education or training relevant to employment has been completed. - 2110.6 Release of Information.
+2110.1 It shall be the policy of the District to maintain accurate and vital personal contact information for each employee and Director of the District in case of need to contact them.
+All such information shall be maintained as confidential to the extent allowed by law.

+2110.2 It is important that employees promptly notify the District of any changes to their personal information including:

+- a) Name

+- b) Home and Mailing Address

+- c) Home and Cell Phone Telephone Numbers

+- d) Number, Names, and Status of Spouse and Dependents

+- e) Change of Emergency Contact Information

+- f) Educational Accomplishments

+- g) Marital or Registered Domestic Partner Status

+- h) Change of Military Status

+- i) Payroll Deductions

+- i) Benefit Plan Beneficiary

+- 2110.3 Employees are responsible for notifying the Director of Finance and Administration in the event of a name, address or other vital information change within ten (10) days of the change, as required by this policy or any other District policy/procedure.

+- The District shall not be responsible in the event of failure of an employee to provide this information in a timely manner and a loss of benefits or services by the employee or dependents.

+- 2110.5 Each employee is also responsible for providing the District with records concerning any licenses or certificates required in the performance of their job, as well as any documents showing that education or training relevant to employment has been completed.

+- Release of Information.
 Personnel records are considered confidential.
 Employees may examine their own personnel records, except for letters of reference, records relating to the investigation of a possible criminal offense and ratings, reports for records that were: (a) obtained prior to the employee's employment; (b) prepared by identifiable examination members; and (c) obtain in connection with a promotional examination.
-Employees who wish to examine their records should contact the General Manager or his or her designee.
+Employees who wish to examine their records should contact the General Manager or their designee.
 Employees may authorize the release of their own personnel records by executing a written request identifying the records to be released and the person or entity to which they may be released.
-Ordinarily, no information on past or present employees shall be provided by the District, other than employment dates and job title, unless such requests for information are accompanied by a signed authorization by the employee to release the information requested.
+Ordinarily, no information on past or present employees shall be provided by the District, other than employ-

+ment dates and job titleunless such requests for information are accompanied by a signed authorization by the employee to release the information requested.